 - a.
 Visual privacy and overlooking; - b.
-Sunlight, daylight, overshadowing and overbearing impact; - c.
-Aspect, outlook and perception of enclosure; - d.
-Access to high quality and useable amenity space - e.
-Artificial lighting levels - f.
-Noise and vibration; - g.
-Odour, fumes, and dust - h.
-Safety considerations, crime, fear for crime and anti-social behaviour; - i.
-Compatibility of adjacent uses; and - j.
-The individual and cumulative impacts of development proposals on amenity
+Sunlight, daylight, overshadowing; - c.
+Aspect and outlook; - d.
+Access to high quality and useable amenity space; - e.
+Noise, vibration, odour, fumes, dust, air or artificial light pollution; - f.
+Safety considerations, crime, fear for crime and anti-social behaviour; - g.
+Compatibility of adjacent uses; and - h.
+The individual and cumulative impacts of development proposals in the vicinity on amenity.

-SA Objective No policy New policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings ~ ~ No clear relationship ENV2 To promote the application of high standards of design, construction and maintenance of buildings - ++ Effects likely to be City- wide and cumulative, over the short, medium and long term.
-Clear design and environmental quality expectations will help to ensure that there is strong reference point against which development proposals can be assessed for their quality and contribution to achieving sustainable neighbourhoods and design quality across the City.
-ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel ~ ~ No clear relationship
+SA Objective No policy New policy Commentary ENV1 To encourage development that optimises the use of previously developed land and buildings ~ ~ No clear relationship ENV2 To promote the application of high standards of design, construction and maintenance of buildings - ++ Clear design and environmental quality expectations will help to ensure that there is a strong reference point against which development proposals can be assessed for their quality and contribution to achieving sustainable neighbourhoods and design quality across the City.
+ENV3 To encourage the use of sustainable methods of transport and reduce the need to travel ~ ~ No clear relationship ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage - ++ Implicit in the criteria-based approach of the policies is sensitivity towards the context into which new development will be placed.

-SA Objective No policy New policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary ENV4 To encourage high quality development which protects and enhances Birmingham's cultural and natural heritage - ++ Effects likely to be City- wide and cumulative, over the short, medium and long term.
-Implicit in the criteria-based approach of the policies is sensitivity towards the context into which new development will be placed.
-ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly managing and reducing floodrisk ~ ~ No clear relationship ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management ~ ~ No clear relationship ECON1 To help improve the performance of the local and Citywide economy to provide opportunity for all - ++ Effects likely to be City- wide and cumulative, over the short, medium and long term.
-Attractive and sustainable design will contribute to the City's image as a progressive and responsible place in which to invest.
-ECON2 To help promote the vitality of local centres - ++ Effects likely to be City- wide and cumulative, over the short, medium and long term.
-Attractive and sustainable design will contribute to the success and rejuvenation of local centres.
-ECON3 To promote the regeneration of areas across the City through appropriate development - ++ Effects likely to be City- wide and cumulative, over the short, medium and long term.
-Attractive and sustainable design will contribute to the regeneration of the City through helping to produce attractive and successful places.
-ECON4 To encourage investment in learning and skills development ~ ~ No clear relationship
+SA Objective No policy New policy Commentary ENV5 To promote development which anticipates and responds to the challenges associated with climate change, particularly managing and reducing floodrisk ~ ~ No clear relationship ENV6 To promote development which makes best use of water resources, reduces pollution and encourages sustainable waste management ~ ~ No clear relationship ECON1 To help improve the performance of the local and Citywide economy to provide opportunity for all - ++ Attractive and sustainable design will contribute to the City's image as a progressive and responsible place in which to invest.
+ECON2 To help promote the vitality of local centres - ++ Attractive and sustainable design will contribute to the success and rejuvenation of local centres.
+ECON3 To promote the regeneration of areas across the City through appropriate development - ++ Attractive and sustainable design will contribute to the regeneration of the City through helping to produce attractive and successful places.
+ECON4 To encourage investment in learning and skills development ~ ~ No clear relationship SOC1 To help ensure equitable access to community services and facilities ~ ~ No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs ~ ~ No clear relationship SOC3 To encourage development which promotes health and well-being - ++ Good design, by its nature, promotes health and well-being, through the promotion of amenity and local environmental quality.

-SA Objective No policy New policy Cumulative, Secondary and Temporal Effects of the Proposed Policy Commentary SOC1 To help ensure equitable access to community services and facilities ~ 2 No clear relationship SOC2 To help provide decent and affordable housing for all, of the right quantity type, tenure and affordability to meet local needs ~ ~ No clear relationship SOC3 To encourage development which promotes health and well-being - ++ Effects likely to be City- wide and cumulative, over the short, medium and long term.
-Good design, by its nature, promotes health and well-being, through the promotion of amenity and local environmental quality.
-SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour ~ ~ No clear relationship SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life ~ ~ No clear relationship
+SA Objective No policy New policy Commentary SOC4 To encourage development which helps to reduce crime, the fear of crime and antisocial behaviour ~ 2 No clear relationship SOC5 To enable communities to influence the decisions that affect their neighbourhoods and quality of life ~ 2 No clear relationship

-Good design is important to securing sustainable development through balancing a wide variety of considerations.
-The detailed criteria within DM01 against which developments will be considered serve as a reference point against which specific proposals can be considered, thereby helping to ensure that development takes account of the specific matters which help to make the City and its neighbourhoods attractive and successful places to live.
-The specific requirements of DM02 complement the overarching principles set out in DM01.
-There are no suggested changes to the content of the policies arising from the appraisal.
-The option of developing a new policy to address design issues yields more positive sustainability outcomes than the reasonable alternatives presented.
+Good design is important to securing sustainable development through balancing a wide variety of environmental and social considerations.
+The detailed criteria within DM2 against which developments will be considered serve to ensure that development takes account of the specific matters which help to make the City and its neighbourhoods attractive and successful places to live.
+There are no suggested changes to the content of the policy arising from the appraisal.
+The option of developing a new policy to address design issues yields more positive sustainability outcomes than the reasonable alternative presented.
+The cumulative and temporal effects of the policy are likely to be City-wide and be determined over the short, medium and longer term, reflecting the consistent and early application of the policy.